 - Prices lists

-- Business plans.
+- Business plans

-This is scary stuff for you because you will receive a letter essentially threatening you to stand down, make full disclosures, pay costs and possibly an account of profits, failing which you will be sued, and all within a very swift time-frame.
+This is scary stuff for you because you will receive a letter essentially threatening you to stand down, make full disclosures, pay costs and possibly an account of profits, failing which you will be sued, and all within a very swift time frame.

 You need urgent legal advice as to whether to stand and fight or reach a negotiated settlement by giving undertakings and offering disclosure.

-Very often, the sooner you act the faster and less costly the process of resolution will be.
+Very often, the sooner you act, the faster and less costly the process of resolution will be.
 Leave it more than a day and the consequences can be quite devastating.

-You leave your job and join a competitor or start your own business
+You leave your job and join a competitor or start your own business.

-You instruct Monaco Solicitors to write to your employer.
-Often this has the effect of ending the matter, because we would point out the ways in which you are not in breach of your restrictive covenants and/or ways in which the restrictive covenant clauses themselves are drafted too vaguely or too widely so as to be unenforceable or not applicable.
+A good employment solicitor would point out the ways in which you are not in breach of your restrictive covenants and/or ways in which the restrictive covenant clauses themselves are drafted too vaguely or too widely so as to be unenforceable or not applicable.

 You give ‘undertakings’ to the other side assuring that you won’t take any action with the alleged property (client lists etc) until an interim injunction hearing.

 The interim injunction hearing takes place in the High Court.
-At this hearing a judge will decide whether or not to impose restrictions on you pending the full hearing of the matter.
+At this hearing, a judge will decide whether or not to impose restrictions on you pending the full hearing of the matter.

 6 months later: